 The advantages here are that mourners only have to travel to one place, and there is no gap between the service and the committal.
 Logistically a crematorium service is easier, as all the mourners will leave together for any reception planned afterwards.
 Bear in mind that the service cannot be more than half an hour.

-St Margaret’s churchyard is nearly full, so with regret we limit the right of burial to those who died in the parish or meet other criteria.
-See the box below.
+St Margaret’s churchyard is nearly full, so with regret we limit the right of burial to those who died in the parish or meet other criteria (see information below).
 The PCC will sometimes agree to the burial of someone who does not meet the criteria, if there are special circumstances.
 Graves are the property of the family, who are responsible for upkeep and the maintenance of memorial stones.
 Graves can be dug double depth so that a spouse or family member can be buried in the same grave when the time comes.
 Grave spaces can not normally be bought or reserved in advance: there is a cumbersome procedure by which permission for this can be obtained: speak to the clergy if you want further guidance.